An Unfolding History

 An overview of the institution’s development with examinations of key topics and milestones drawn from previously known and recently located information.

 Biographical summaries of figures who played a notable institutional role or represent important facets of the institution’s history.
-Phase One focuses specifically on three figures and former namesakes of University buildings, reflecting the fuller understanding resulting from recent research: Jeremiah Bell Jeter, Robert Ryland, and James Thomas, Jr.
+Phase One focuses on 19th-century figures and former namesakes, reflecting the fuller understanding resulting from recent research.

 Details on the involvement of the institution and its leaders in enslavement; the recovered names and stories of enslaved persons who labored at the institution or were held by its leaders; and the connections between the institution’s history and that of Richmond’s First African Baptist Church.